hdumcke/minipupper_kinematics/README.md

 - Clone this repository
 - cd into the controller directory within this repository
 - run ./install.sh
-- minipupper execute -l 3 -t 0.5 # adjust parameters for your use case
+- minipupper walk # adjust parameters for your use case

 ## Develop your own feet trajectories